-We have also performed several other robustness checks that are not reported for brevity.
-Specifically, we have reestimated specifications (7) and (8) with industry-country interaction fixed effects, rather than industry and country separately: the estimates regarding the effect of inheritance law and investor protection have remained qualitatively unchanged.
-We have also estimated specification (7) dropping the observations for Japan and the United Kingdom and the United States (the countries with the largest number of companies in our sample), and the results actually become stronger.
-Finally, in specification (8) we have added interactions between financial dependence and other country characteristics that might perhaps affect differentially the investment of family and nonfamily firms, i.e., legal origin, religion, and quality of enforcement (measured by "judicial efficiency" or by the "legality index").
-In all these additional regressions, the coefficients of the interaction terms involving these country characteristics are not significantly different from zero, while the interaction between inheritance law permissiveness, financial dependence, and the family firm dummy remains positive and significant.
+and country separately: the estimates regarding the effect of inheritance law and investor protection have remained qualitatively unchanged.
+We have also estimated specification (7) dropping the observations for Japan and the U.K. and the U.S. (the countries with the largest number of companies in our sample), and the results actually become stronger.
+Finally, in specification (8) we have added interactions between financial dependence and other country characteristics that might perhaps affect differentially the investment of family and non-family firms, i.e., legal origin, religion and quality of enforcement (measured by "judicial efficiency" or by the "legality index").
+In all these additional regressions, the coefficients of the interaction terms involving these country characteristics are not significantly different from zero, while the interaction between inheritance law permissiveness, financial dependence and the family firm dummy remains positive and significant.

-These data were kindly provided by Antoinette Schoar.
+46 These data were kindly provided by Antoinette Schoar.

-We also test another prediction by the model-that the effect of inheritance law is lowered by the presence of inheritance taxes-by splitting the sample and reestimating the specifications of Table 5 separately for the countries where the inheritance tax rate is below and above the median in our sample of countries.
-The coefficients do not significantly differ across these two subsamples.
+47 We also test another prediction by the model - that the effect of inheritance law is lowered by the presence of inheritance taxes - by splitting the sample and re-estimating the specifications of Table 5 separately for the countries where the inheritance tax rate is below and above the median in our sample of countries.
+The coefficients do not significantly differ across these two sub-samples.
 The results are not shown for brevity.